chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 <details>
   <summary>Which annotations are displayed with a tomogram in Neuroglancer?</summary>
 There is no definitive rule for which annotations are displayed with a tomogram in Neuroglancer by default.
 The annotations are manually chosen to display as many annotations as possible without overlap or occlusion.
 For example, when the cytoplasm is annotated as a whole, it would occlude other annotations included within, such as protein picks.
 When there is a ground truth and predicted annotation, the ground truth annotation is displayed by default.
-Authors contributing data can specify the desired default annotation using the `is_visualization_default` metadata field.
+Authors contributing data can specify the desired default annotations during the submission process.

 The CryoET Data Portal napari plugin can be used to visualize tomograms, annotations, and metadata.
 Refer to [this documentation](https://github.com/chanzuckerberg/napari-cryoet-data-portal#usage) to learn about how to use the plugin and to [this page](https://chanzuckerberg.github.io/cryoet-data-portal/cryoet_data_portal_docsite_napari.html) to learn more about napari and CryoET Data Portal.